 D. DETERMINATIONS OF JURISDICTIONAL FINDINGS.
-THE SUBJECT WATERS/WETLANDS ARE (CHECK ALL THAT APPLY):
+THE SUBJECT WATERS/WETLANDS ARE (CHECK ALI THAT APPLY):

 1. TNWs and Adjacent Wetlands.
 Check all that apply and provide size estimates in review area: TNWs: linear feet width (ft), Or, acres.
 Wetlands adjacent to TNWs: acres.
 2. RPWs that flow directly or indirectly into TNWs.
 Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
-Provide data and rationale indicates tributary is perennial: Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
+Provide data and rationale indicating that tributary is perennial: While not in the project area, the Shell Rock River flows to the Cedar River, a tributary of the Iowa River, which becomes a TNW at a point downstream.
+All Rivers are perennial.
+Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
 Data supporting this conclusion is provided at Section III.B.
-Provide rationale indicating that tributary flows seasonally:
+Provide rationale indicating that tributary flows seasonally: .